Could Amsterdam-style cannabis cafes be coming to California? Bill is sent to governor | KRDO

 Assemblyman Matt Haney (D-San Francisco), who authored the bill, framed the issue around tax revenues.

-“Lots of people want to enjoy legal cannabis in the company of others,” Haney said in a statement reported by the Los Angeles Times newspaper.
+“Lots of people want to enjoy legal cannabis in the company of others,” Haney said in a news release this week.
 “And many people want to do that while sipping coffee, eating a scone, or listening to music.
 There’s absolutely no good reason from an economic, health, or safety standpoint that the state should make that illegal.”

 What the cannabis bill allows – and what it doesn’t